Ll Morgan2Position

 Research Interests

 Prof. Morgan has a special interest in Roman literature, and has published on Virgil, Ovid, Horace, satire, historiography and metrical form.
-He also has interests in numismatics (the study of coins), the classical tradition, and the Greeks in India.
+He also has interests in literature in the reign of the emperor Domitian, in Central Asia both in antiquity and more recently, and in Latin literature of the nineteenth century.

 Publications